shahidadoni/TheDevOpsDiary/Containers & Docker/Docker Commands.md

     - docker pull downloads only layer of images which don't exist in your local
     - if version is not provided it download the latest version which is basically image_name:latest
     - d flag: run the container is detached mode and returns the containerId.
 Detached mode is basically running the container like a service in background and you can have access to the same shell session for running commands
     - p<host_port:container_port> flag: for binding your container port with the host port.
 Helps in case you have 2 different version of same application container running on same host with same ports.
 Like 2 redis container with different version.
 You can bind the it to 2 different host_ports like 5000 and 5001.
+You can multiple p flags
     - name flag: to give name for the container if left blank random name will be allotted by docker
     - network/net flag: specify a docket network where you want to run the docker network
     - e flag: for specifying environment variable.
 Example: -e MONGO_INITDB_ROOT_USERNAME=shahid \ -e MONGO_INITDB_ROOT_PASSWORD=123456.
-This is are availble in the documentation of the particular image in dockerhub
+This is are availble in the documentation of the particular image in dockerhub.You can multiple e flags
     - v flag: TO give location for persistent volume.
 Ex: docker run -v host_directory:container_directory or docker run -v container_directory or docker run -v name:container_directory

 3. docker images